xolox/python-verboselogs/README.rst

                          (note that the root logger is created with level WARNING). **In practice this level is never explicitly used; it's mentioned here only for completeness.**
-SPAM      5              **Way to verbose for regular debugging, but nice to
+SPAM      5              **Way too verbose for regular debugging, but nice to
                          have when someone is getting desperate in a late night debugging session and decides that they want as much instrumentation as possible! :-)**